 The weather continues HOT.
 We are so grateful for the electric fans in the accommodation and for the intermittent, albeit slight relief from our own sweat the fans bring as they rotate past.
 We have never had our eyelids sweat before!
 Paul, Thea, and I have gone for a couple more morning walks with the surgeon.
 We also sit in the courtyard of the accommodation in the morning having breakfast and after work before it gets dark at 6:30 and the mosquitos come out.
 Otherwise we try to avoid being outside except to transition from the accommodation to the hospital.
 Even that short journey is draining.
 We cannot fathom how the locals go about their day-to-day business and even work outside in the current heat.
 We at least have the privilege of electric fans, clean drinking water (ceramic filters provided in the house) and showers every couple of days, although with the current drought the water is turned off at about 4 pm every evening and on again at 6 am.
 There are also intermittent power outages.

-Paul has spent some time in the OR this week as the two nurse anesthetists were away at a seminar.
-It was nice for him to be back doing some relatively familiar clinical work though, like everything here, some adaptation was required.
-The “anesthesia drug fridge” is a cooler box with some ice packs in it.
 They regularly have to switch out monitors and medical devices as they seem to function according to their own rhythms.
 He has tried to organize things a little, troubleshoot the machines (even simple things like stopping ‘US State Department’ printing out on the ECG and getting the date and time correct) and writing down the steps needed to do so.
 Something that hasn’t been in his job description before is being available to plug and unplug the diathermy/cautery machine.
 The switch (haphazardly) doesn’t work so the only way to make it work then not work is to intermittently plug and unplug the wire.
 The air-conditioner in the OR is an imposter so the environment is not a lot cooler in there.
 It is a challenge to get gloves on and off because your hands are so sweaty.
 And doing the sterile pre op scrub when the water is turned off requires adaptation as well.
 The power outages add that little extra bit of spice.

 He and I continue to try and to fine-tune the use of MOIS.
 One of the challenges has been to understand the flow of patients in the outpatient department, which is the grab all for everything that presents to the hospital.
 Even with both of us taking turns to sit in there and track what is going on it is difficult to comprehend this multi-headed hydra-like mass of humanity.
 Each morning, the patients who have congregated in the area overnight attend a service at the nearby church as this is where they get their number in the queue.
 They then queue at the registration window to get their “appointment”.
 Then they queue at the payment window.
 Somewhere in this time they queue at a desk to get their details written down for the “government book”.
 Next they queue at the nursing station to get their vital signs taken then queue at another desk for the nurse to take their history.
 The nurse then determines if they need to get in the queue to see the doctor or maybe directed to the queue outside operating room or the one outside the OBGYN room.
 If it is determined the patient needs lab or a prescription, then it’s back to the payment window to pay for these services then to the queue outside the lab or pharmacy.
 This whole process can often take 2-3 days given the numbers of patients passing through but also because the patient may not have the money immediately available.
 Also somewhere in there each patient is meant to queue at the desk inside the OPD to get their diagnosis and treatment recorded once completed.
 Somehow the very patient patients make their way through all these queues to receive the limited care available.